emcrisostomo/kio-onedrive/README.md

 * Create folders and upload/overwrite files in personal OneDrive content.
 * Rename, copy/move, and delete entries inside personal drives (shared drives not yet supported).
 * Reports quota and free space metadata for account paths.
+* Integration with context menu actions.
+* Integration with an additional OneDrive pane in the properties dialog.

 ## Limitations